cryptobern/thetacrypt/design/formats/pkcs1.md

    yield a mask generation function (Appendix B.2) with pseudorandom output.

-   Nine hash functions are given as examples for the encoding methods in this document: MD2 [RFC1319] (which was retired by [RFC6149]), MD5 [RFC1321], SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224,
-   and SHA-512/256 [SHS].
-For the RSAES-OAEP encryption scheme and EMSA-PSS encoding method, only SHA-1, SHA-224, SHA-256, SHA-384, SHA- 512, SHA-512/224, and SHA-512/256 are RECOMMENDED.
-For the EMSA- PKCS1-v1_5 encoding method, SHA-224, SHA-256, SHA-384, SHA-512, SHA-
-   512/224, and SHA-512/256 are RECOMMENDED for new applications.
-MD2,
-   MD5, and SHA-1 are recommended only for compatibility with existing applications based on PKCS #1 v1.5.

-   The object identifiers id-md2, id-md5, id-sha1, id-sha224, id-sha256,
-   id-sha384, id-sha512, id-sha512/224, and id-sha512/256 identify the
-   respective hash functions:

-       id-md2      OBJECT IDENTIFIER ::= {
-           iso (1) member-body (2) us (840) rsadsi (113549)
-           digestAlgorithm (2) 2
-       }

-       id-md5      OBJECT IDENTIFIER ::= {
-           iso (1) member-body (2) us (840) rsadsi (113549)
-           digestAlgorithm (2) 5
-       }

-       id-sha1    OBJECT IDENTIFIER ::= {
-           iso(1) identified-organization(3) oiw(14) secsig(3)
-            algorithms(2) 26
-       }

-       id-sha224    OBJECT IDENTIFIER ::= {
-           joint-iso-itu-t (2) country (16) us (840) organization (1)
-           gov (101) csor (3) nistalgorithm (4) hashalgs (2) 4
-       }

-       id-sha256    OBJECT IDENTIFIER ::= {
-           joint-iso-itu-t (2) country (16) us (840) organization (1)
-           gov (101) csor (3) nistalgorithm (4) hashalgs (2) 1
-       }

-       id-sha384    OBJECT IDENTIFIER ::= {
-           joint-iso-itu-t (2) country (16) us (840) organization (1)
-           gov (101) csor (3) nistalgorithm (4) hashalgs (2) 2
-       }

-       id-sha512    OBJECT IDENTIFIER ::= {
-           joint-iso-itu-t (2) country (16) us (840) organization (1)
-           gov (101) csor (3) nistalgorithm (4) hashalgs (2) 3
-       }

-       id-sha512-224    OBJECT IDENTIFIER ::= {
-           joint-iso-itu-t (2) country (16) us (840) organization (1)
-           gov (101) csor (3) nistalgorithm (4) hashalgs (2) 5
-       }

-       id-sha512-256    OBJECT IDENTIFIER ::= {
-           joint-iso-itu-t (2) country (16) us (840) organization (1)
-           gov (101) csor (3) nistalgorithm (4) hashalgs (2) 6
-       }

-   The parameters field associated with these OIDs in a value of type AlgorithmIdentifier SHALL have a value of type NULL.

-   The parameters field associated with id-md2 and id-md5 in a value of type AlgorithmIdentifier shall have a value of type NULL.

-   The parameters field associated with id-sha1, id-sha224, id-sha256,
-   id-sha384, id-sha512, id-sha512/224, and id-sha512/256 should
-   generally be omitted, but if present, it shall have a value of type NULL.

-   This is to align with the definitions originally promulgated by NIST.
-   For the SHA algorithms, implementations MUST accept AlgorithmIdentifier values both without parameters and with NULL parameters.

-   Exception: When formatting the DigestInfoValue in EMSA-PKCS1-v1_5 (see Section 9.2), the parameters field associated with id-sha1, id-sha224, id-sha256, id-sha384, id-sha512, id-sha512/224, and
-   id-sha512/256 shall have a value of type NULL.
-This is to maintain compatibility with existing implementations and with the numeric information values already published for EMSA-PKCS1-v1_5, which are also reflected in IEEE 1363a [IEEE1363A].

-   Note: Version 1.5 of PKCS #1 also allowed for the use of MD4 in signature schemes.
-The cryptanalysis of MD4 has progressed significantly in the intervening years.
-For example, Dobbertin [MD4] demonstrated how to find collisions for MD4 and that the first two rounds of MD4 are not one-way [MD4FIRST].
-Because of these results and others (e.g., [MD4LAST]), MD4 is NOT RECOMMENDED.

-   Further advances have been made in the cryptanalysis of MD2 and MD5, especially after the findings of Stevens et al.  [PREFIX] on chosen- prefix collisions on MD5.
-MD2 and MD5 should be considered cryptographically broken and removed from existing applications.
-   This version of the standard supports MD2 and MD5 just for backwards- compatibility reasons.

-   There have also been advances in the cryptanalysis of SHA-1.
-   Particularly, the results of Wang et al.  [SHA1CRYPT] (which have been independently verified by M.  Cochran in his analysis [COCHRAN]) on using a differential path to find collisions in SHA-1, which conclude that the security strength of the SHA-1 hashing algorithm is significantly reduced.
-However, this reduction is not significant enough to warrant the removal of SHA-1 from existing applications, but its usage is only recommended for backwards-compatibility reasons.

    To address these concerns, only SHA-224, SHA-256, SHA-384, SHA-512,
    SHA-512/224, and SHA-512/256 are RECOMMENDED for new applications.
    As of today, the best (known) collision attacks against these hash